icinganalysis/icinganalysis.github.io/content/NACA-TN-2962.md

 water.

->For certain types of aircraft that need only penetrate a stratus cloud layer immediately after take-off arid are capable of rapid descent through such a cloud layer, the magnitude of the ice formation accumulated during the flight through the layer may not seriously affect the aircraft performance.
+>For certain types of aircraft that need only penetrate a stratus cloud layer immediately after take-off and are capable of rapid descent through such a cloud layer, the magnitude of the ice formation accumulated during the flight through the layer may not seriously affect the aircraft performance.
 Upon ascent, the ice formations may decrease by